CPU Cache and OS Threads

 }

-}The C++ standard library itself does not provide an interface for setting CPU affinity (this is a platform-specific concept), but std::thread::native_handle() can retrieve the underlying pthread_t, and then you can use POSIX interfaces to operate on it.
-In real high-performance scenarios, reasonably pinning threads to cores (for example, pinning the producer thread to core 0 and the consumer thread to core 1) can significantly improve performance—reducing cross-core cache line migration and lowering the MESI protocol's RFO overhead, which is in the same vein as our earlier discussion of false sharing.
+}The C++ standard library itself does not provide an interface for setting CPU affinity (as this is a platform-specific concept), but std::thread::native_handle() allows us to obtain the underlying pthread_t.
+We can then use POSIX interfaces to manipulate it.
+In real-world high-performance scenarios, reasonably binding threads to specific cores (for example, binding a producer thread to core 0 and a consumer thread to core 1) can significantly improve performance.
+This reduces cache line migration across cores and lowers the RFO (Read For Ownership) overhead of the MESI protocol, which is consistent with our previous discussion on false sharing.

 Summary

-At the operating system level, Linux's threads are implemented using the 1:1 model via the clone() system call—each user-space thread corresponds to one kernel scheduling entity.
-The direct cost of a context switch (register save/restore) plus the indirect cost (TLB flush, cache misses) makes thread switching a non-negligible cost.
-The futex design of "fast path in user space, slow path in kernel space" makes uncontested mutexes very cheap, but when contention is fierce, the cost of system calls quickly becomes apparent.
-Different thread models (1:1, M:N, N:1) each have their tradeoffs.
-C++'s std::thread uses the 1:1 model, and for a large number of lightweight concurrent tasks, you need to rely on thread pools or coroutines to compensate.
+At the operating system level, Linux threads are implemented using the clone() system call in a 1:1 model—where each user-space thread corresponds to a kernel scheduling entity.
+The direct cost of context switching (register saving/restoration) combined with indirect costs (TLB flushes, cache misses) makes thread switching a cost that cannot be ignored.
+The futex design of "fast path in user space, slow path in kernel" makes uncontended mutexes very cheap, but when contention is high, the cost of system calls becomes apparent immediately.
+Different threading models (1:1, M:N, N:1) each have their trade-offs.
+C++'s std::thread adopts the 1:1 model, so for massive lightweight concurrent tasks, we need to rely on thread pools or coroutines to compensate.

-Now we have the basic understanding of concurrency (ch00-01), we know what can go wrong with concurrency (ch00-02), and we understand how hardware and the OS support multithreading (this chapter).
-The next step is that we can finally start writing code—the next chapter will formally introduce the interfaces and usage of std::thread.
+Now that we have a basic understanding of concurrency (ch00-01), know what problems concurrency can introduce (ch00-02), and understand how hardware and the OS support multithreading (this post), we can finally start writing code.
+The next post will formally introduce the interface and usage of std::thread.

-💡 The complete example code is available at Tutorial_AwesomeModernCPP, visit
+💡 Complete example code is available in Tutorial_AwesomeModernCPP, under

 code/volumn_codes/vol5/ch00-concurrency-fundamentals/.